We leave for Europe in nine days! Nine! Time to pack.

 Pictured above are all the bags we are taking on our two-person, two-week Europe trip, with the exception of our camera bags and my wallet.
 Starting in the bottom right corner is my backpack, which will serve as our main bag and hold all our clothing.
 It’s a Gregory Z40 that Eric’s mother bought me as a graduation present last year.
 (It’s an older model that I got on clearance – and yes it is technically a men’s pack, but it was the most comfortable one I tried on, so I went for it.)
 I love it!
 To the left of that backpack is a second, smaller backpack, a Jansport that was a Goodwill find 5+ years ago.
 We’ll be using it for our toiletries and cords for our electronics.

 I enjoy using a backpack while traveling for several reasons.
 First, it means never having to lug a suitcase up an escalator or a set of stairs.
 A well-fitting pack with waist straps distributes the weight, though I used the smaller Jansport for my last backpacking trip and it worked fine for me.
-A backpack is quieter than dragging suitcase wheels over uneven cobbled streets.
+A backpack is quieter and smoother than dragging suitcase wheels over uneven cobbled streets.
 It also leaves my hands free to manage my camera, or to hold on to the handles on public transit.
-It keeps me from over packing.
-Knowing I’ve got to carry it all is a big help when I need to narrow my list.
+It keeps me from over packing, too – knowing I’ve got to carry it all is a big help when I need to narrow my list.
 Finally, if it’s not completely packed to capacity, it can be used as a carry-on, thus eliminating any risk of delayed baggage when flying.

 To the left of this backpack are two Ikea folding duffle bags.
 These things are amazing.
 They fold up into a small zip pouch, which I’m going to put other things in on the way there, and we can unfold them for dirty laundry, for a grocery tote, or for an extra carry-on on the way home.

 In the lower left corner is my purse.
 It’s a cross-body bag by Brooklyn Industries, and it was another Goodwill find several months ago.
 I can’t find anything similar on their site, so I assume it’s several seasons old, but it’s in good shape and seems pretty durable.
-I prefer a cross-body mostly for the security – it can’t be ripped off your shoulder and it’s easy to carry in front of your body to protect your valuables.
+I prefer a cross-body mostly for the security – it can’t be pulled off your shoulder and it’s easy to carry in front of your body to protect your valuables.
 It zips completely closed, another plus.
 I also need a bag big enough to hold my DSLR, my journal, and my wallet, so this fits nicely.
 It has one outside zip pocket, and inside the large pocket are one zip pocket and two small open pockets.
 And it’s a leather-like material, which makes it water-resistant so if it rains my valuables won’t get soaked.

 The top left bag is my carry-on bag.
 It’s a simple canvas bag that zips across the top.
 It’s sturdy as all get out, and it fits nicely under a plane seat.
 It’s easy-access with one pocket, and it can be folded pretty flat.
 Just a good basic.
 My aunt gave me this several years ago, and I used it with the Jansport on my five-week backpacking trip in 2011-2012.